onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 ```

 And that's it!
 We've successfully batched EVM transactions using Cadence, reverting the entire transaction if any step
 fails.
-This is a powerful feature of the Flow blockchain, enabling complex interactions across the EVM and Cadence
+This is a powerful feature of Cadence, enabling complex interactions across the EVM and Cadence runtimes.
-runtimes.

 ## Conclusion